 He was a frequent guest on local and international talk shows as well as a licensed Marriage Officer appointed by the South African Home Affairs and when not traveling presenting seminars, talks and lectures, he resided on the Dolphin Coast of Natal.

-Through it, his life will taken on greater meaning as a vehicle to facilitate work that will help others.
-On behalf of Rod and the many like him, thank you very much for your support.
+Through it, his life will take on greater meaning as a vehicle to facilitate work that will help others.
+On behalf of Fiona and Rod and the many like him, thank you very much for your support.